gophreak/parsetime/README.md

 is a helper method which does not require you to load the time.Location upfront and will work from a string representation of the timezone you wish to use.

+### ParseWithTimeZone

+Parse with time zone effectively runs the Parse and SetTimeZone functions to set a time and the timezone without modifying the underlying time parsed.

 ## Time manipulation examples

 ###  GetStartOfDay